Skip to content

 • There are no suggestions because the search field is empty.

-The specification reflects many years of work by the international DDI community to support consistent documentation and interoperability of research and statistical data.
+The specification reflects many years of collaborative work by the international DDI community to support consistent documentation and interoperability of research and statistical data.

 Key implications include: